Section 24. Containers, Tags, and Labels

 - Bags - cloth, poly, or paper

 - Bulk Sales Certificate.
 Certified seed may be sold to a grower in bulk for planting.
 A 'Bulk Sales Certificate' is issued and becomes the certification label.
 This certificate when completed by the seed conditioner or dealer must accompany the bulk shipment.
 The certificate must be filled out fully in order to be a valid certification document.
 The Bulk Sale Certificate is only to be used for sales to the end user and not to be used for wholesale transactions between dealers.
+A Bulk Sales Certificate form is available on the yellow bar at the top of the page after logging in as a member.
 If certified seed is sold or delivered in bulk by one dealer to another for resale, a Seed Transfer Certificate is the proper document to use.

 - OECD Certificates.
 A certificate is issued from the CCIA to the requestor as documentation required by the OECD Seed Certification Scheme that a certain lot of seed has met the OECD and the CCIA certification standards and may be shipped to another OECD country.